turtle2007/ff/_posts/2019-04-20-rhythmic-sketch.md

 <h5>The remaining question</h5>

 Can augmening motion features (DTW distance or the level of motion smoothness ) as the real-time multimodal feedback further support motor skill recovery?

-``(For full details of this study, please wait for the paper submitted to the journal of human-computer studies, and is currently under review.)`` While a preliminary study can be found [here](https://dl.acm.org/doi/abs/10.1145/3290607.3312812)